Guides

-As the famous American interior designer Albert Hadley once said,
+As legendary interior designer Albert Hadley said:

 "Design is defined by light and shade, and appropriate lighting is enormously important."